 - Hallways;

 - Elevators;

 - The heating and electrical systems;

-- · Laundry and recreation rooms;
+- Laundry and recreation rooms;

 - Landscaped areas, parking areas and sometimes roads.

-You are the partial owner of the common property.
-That means that you share the expense and responsibility for the repair and maintenance of this property with other unit owners.
+If you buy a unit, you will become the partial owner of the common property.
+That means that you will share the expense and responsibility for the repair and maintenance of this property with other unit owners.
 Your share of the costs is determined by the declaration, which sets out both your percentage ownership in the common property and the percentage to which you must contribute to the common expenses.
+Read the declaration carefully before you make an offer to buy.